Azerbaijan travel guide

 Demonstrations and opposition rallies occasionally take place.
 Demonstrations are usually heavily policed and there has been violence on occasions.
 Keep well away from any large gatherings.
 British media representatives should make sure they are clearly identifiable.

-Terrorists are likely to try to carry out attacks in Azerbaijan.
 Attacks could be indiscriminate and against civilian targets, including places frequented by foreigners, such as international hotels, restaurants and pubs, as well as energy sector facilities.
 You should take sensible precautions.

 There’s a heightened threat of terrorist attack globally against UK interests and British nationals, from groups or individuals motivated by the conflict in Iraq and Syria.
 You should be vigilant at this time.